gesiscss/Improved-Gender-Identifier/README.md

 ## About

-GINN takes vision inputs specifically image of a person or web address of a image.
-Generally GINN identify faces from the image and take this single or multiple faces as a input and provides the gender of that face or faces with the probability of accuracy if it’s human otherwise it skip the prediction of image data.
+GIGIDL takes vision inputs specifically image of a person or web address of a image.
+Generally GIGIDL identify faces from the image and take this single or multiple faces as a input and provides the gender of that face or faces with the probability of accuracy if it’s human otherwise it skip the prediction of image data.

 ## Training